grafana/grafana/docs/sources/installation/docker.md

 > **Note:** This image is available since version 6.5.0.

-This image is based on [Ubuntu](https://ubuntu.com/), available in the [the ubuntu official image](https://hub.docker.com/_/ubuntu).
+This image is based on [Ubuntu](https://ubuntu.com/), available in [the ubuntu official image](https://hub.docker.com/_/ubuntu).
-This is an alternative image for those who prefer an [Ubuntu](https://ubuntu.com/) based image and/or that is dependent on certain tooling not available for Alpine.
+This is an alternative image for those who prefer an [Ubuntu](https://ubuntu.com/) based image and/or who are dependent on certain tooling not available for Alpine.

 ## Running a specific version of Grafana